History, Hookers & Hashish

 Q: Where are the Red Light District areas in Amsterdam?

-A: The Red Light District is located south (10 minutes walking) of Central Station, the main train station.
+A: The Red Light District is located south (a 10 minute walk) of Amsterdam Central Station, the main train station.
 The area itself is about one square kilometer in size.

-Obviously, it’s much easier to walk around with our local guide who can show you the best, hidden alleys.
+Obviously, it’s much easier to walk around with our local guide who can show you the best spots and hidden alleys.
 Something you really need to see!

 Q: What hours is the Red Light District open?